Package Leaflet: Information for the Patient

 Olmesartan medoxomil/amlodipine can be taken with or without food.
 Take the tablets with a little liquid (such as a glass of water).
 If possible, take your daily dose at the same time each day, for example, at breakfast time.

 People taking olmesartan medoxomil/amlodipine should not consume grapefruit or grapefruit juice.
-This is because grapefruit and grapefruit juice may cause an increase in the blood levels of the active ingredient amlodipine, which may cause an unpredictable increase in the blood pressure-lowering effect of olmesartan medoxomil/amlodipine.
+This is because grapefruit and grapefruit juice can lead to an increase in the levels of the active ingredient amlodipine in the blood, which may cause an unpredictable increase in the blood pressure-lowering effect of olmesartan medoxomil/amlodipine.

-If you are over 65 years old, your doctor will regularly monitor your blood pressure each time you increase your dose, to ensure that it does not drop too low.
+If you are over 65 years old, your doctor will regularly monitor your blood pressure whenever your dose is increased, to ensure that it does not decrease too much.

 Black patients

-As with other similar medications, the blood pressure-lowering effect of olmesartan medoxomil/amlodipine is somewhat less in black patients.
+As with other similar medications, the blood pressure-lowering effect of olmesartan medoxomil/amlodipine is somewhat smaller in black patients.

 Pregnancy

-You should inform your doctor if you are pregnant, or if you think you may be pregnant.
+You should inform your doctor if you are pregnant or think you may be pregnant.

-Your doctor will advise you to stop taking olmesartan medoxomil/amlodipine as soon as you become pregnant, and will recommend an alternative medication.
-Olmesartan medoxomil/amlodipine is not recommended for use at the beginning of pregnancy, and it should not be taken if you are more than 3 months pregnant, as it may cause serious harm to your baby if taken during this period.
+Your doctor will advise you to stop taking olmesartan medoxomil/amlodipine before becoming pregnant or as soon as you know you are pregnant, and will advise you to take another medication instead of olmesartan medoxomil/amlodipine.
+The use of this medication is not recommended at the start of pregnancy, and it should not be taken if you are pregnant for more than 3 months, as it may cause serious harm to your baby if taken from the third month of pregnancy onwards.

-If you become pregnant while taking olmesartan medoxomil/amlodipine, inform and visit your doctor immediately.
+If you become pregnant while taking olmesartan medoxomil/amlodipine, inform and consult your doctor immediately.

 Breastfeeding